davidgutierrezrubio/jmathanim/index.md

 ### Prerrequisites
 A machine with JDK 1.8 installed.
 A Java IDE editor like [Netbeans](https://netbeans.org/) or [Eclipse](https://www.eclipse.org/projects/) is recommended.

+### Installing

+This library is [Maven](https://maven.apache.org/) based, which means it is very easy, using a modern Java IDE, to create a project that automatically downloads all needed dependencies to run your animations.
+A detailed step-by-step tutorial to create a project that uses JMathAnim is detailed [here](manual\00_Installing\Installing.html).

 ### Manual
 A basic user's manual can be found [here](manual/index.html).